nhatofo/trivia_api/README.md

 ```
 {
   "question": {
-    "answer": "The Liver",
+    "answer": "Python",
     "category": 1,
     "difficulty": 4,
     "id": 20,
-    "question": "What is the heaviest organ in the human body?"
+    "question": "What is you favorite programming language?"
   },
   "success": true
 }